rogue-sys/rogue-sys/README.md

 *"Turning ideas into reality, one line of code at a time."*

 🎓 B.Tech Computer Science Student
-🌐 Aspiring Machine Learning & Data Science Enthusiast
+🌐 Aspiring Data Engineering Enthusiast

 ---